microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

   Be sure to comment out or remove the lines of code that use Azure KeyVault to avoid errors.
   Keep in mind that the SNI authentication works with the sendX5C flag, keep its value in _true_.

-      > NOTE: Here the value of `MicrosoftAppId` is needed to generate the credentials.
+      > NOTE: Here the values of `MicrosoftAppId` and `MicrosoftTenantId` are needed to generate the credentials.

       ![Certificate Reading](Images/Local/CertificateReading.png)